Sanford J. Grossman

 Sanford "Sandy" Jay Grossman (born July 21, 1953) is an American economist and hedge fund manager specializing in quantitative finance.
 Grossman's research has spanned the analysis of information in securities markets, corporate structure, property rights, and optimal dynamic risk management.
 He has published widely in leading economic and business journals, including American Economic Review, Journal of Econometrics, Econometrica, and Journal of Finance.
 His research in macroeconomics, finance, and risk management has earned numerous awards.
 Grossman is currently chairman and CEO of QFS Asset Management, an affiliate of which he founded in 1988.
 QFS Asset Management shut down its sole remaining hedge fund in January 2014.

 Academic career

-Sanford Grossman earned his A.B. in 1973, his A.M. in 1974 and Ph.D. in 1975, all in economics from the University of Chicago.
+Grossman was born in New York.
+He earned his A.B. in 1973, A.M. in 1974 and Ph.D. in 1975, all in economics from the University of Chicago.
 Since receiving his doctorate, he has held academic appointments at Stanford University, the University of Chicago, Princeton University (as the John L. Weinberg Professor of Economics, 1985–89), and at the University of Pennsylvania’s Wharton School of Business.
 At Wharton, Grossman held the position of Steinberg Trustee Professor of Finance from 1989 to 1999 (a title now held in Emeritus) and also served as the Director of the Wharton Center for Quantitative Finance (1994–1999).